Sport in New Zealand: Beach volleyball

 Beach volleyball is a growing sport in New Zealand.
 In 1996 brothers Glenn and Reid Hamilton represented New Zealand in the first ever beach volleyball event at the Summer Olympics at Atlanta, USA.
-In 2012 Kirk Pitman and Jason Lockhead reached 20th in the world rankings.
-Anna Harrison (née Scarlett) and Susan Blundell were the highest ranking female pairing reaching 33rd in the world rankings.

 In 2018 Beach Volleyball made its Commonwealth Games debut.
 Tauranga brothers Sam and Ben O'Dea claimed the bronze medal while Shaunna Polley and Kelsie Will gained 5th place.

 The national governing body is Volleyball New Zealand.

 Equestrian

 Equestrian sportsmen, sportswomen and horses make their mark in the world, with Mark Todd being chosen international "Horseman of the Twentieth Century", and many juniors at Pony Club level.
 Mark Todd won a gold medal in eventing at the 1984 Olympic Games, and again at the 1988 Games.
 He won Bronze at the 2012 London games.
 A Bronze Medal was also won in the Teams Event at the 1988 Games.
 Further medals were won at the 1992, 1996, and 2000 Games.